vgvinter/TableToJson/README.md

 Using the `selenium` library, the HTML code of the table contained in the paper is extracted.
 Then, using the OpenAI’s models structured JSON is generated from the table HTML.

 The code to extract the table HTML from the paper DOI is in `html_table.py`.
-The code to generate JSON using OpenAI’s models is in `jsonformer_non_tokens.py` (based on: https://github.com/1rgs/jsonformer and https://github.com/martinezpl/jsonformer/tree/add-openai).
+The code to generate JSON using OpenAI’s models is in `jsonformer_non_tokens.py` (based on: https://github.com/1rgs/jsonformer and https://github.com/martinezpl/jsonformer/tree/add-openai, Copyright (c) 2018 Rahul Sengottuvelu).

 ### Examples